Scores of flights halted by French air control strike

 In a blog post, the SNCTA trade union denounced plans to raised the age at which controllers are entitled to retire and highlighted other complaints, including declining staff numbers at a time of increasing national and European regulation.

-Air France (AIRF.PA) had advised passengers on Tuesday that 40 percent of medium-haul flights would be canceled, with as many as two thirds of short-haul flights scrapped at Paris Orly and other French airports.
+Air France had advised passengers on Tuesday that 40 percent of medium-haul flights would be cancelled, with as many as two thirds of short-haul flights scrapped at Paris Orly and other French airports.
+(Reporting By Brian Love; Editing by Larry King)